meltingcore/bg/food-court/Rules.md

 The action cards are as follows (Offensive [O] and Defensive [D]):

 - **Ingredients**
-  - [O] Discard Ingredient - Choose 1 prepared (used or unused) ingredient that the opponent should discard.
+  - [O] Discard Ingredient - Choose 1 prepared unused ingredient that the opponent should discard.
   - [D] Reuse Ingredient - Prepare 1 ingredient card of your choice directly from your discard pile.
 - **Recipes**
-  - [O] Lose Recipe - Choose 1 cooked recipe of an opponent.
+  - [O] Lose Recipe - Choose 1 recipe of an opponent.
 Shuffle the recipe card and 1 of its ingredients back into their draw deck.
 The rest of the recipe ingredients (if any) stay in play.
   - [D] Reuse Recipe - Take 1 recipe card and 1 ingredient card of your choice back from your discard pile to your hand.